vicarchive/DialogueUnlocker/README.md

 An SDV 1.6.15 ONLY mod that unlocks marriage dialogues.

 ## Warnings!!!!!!
-This issue has, if I'm correct, been fixed in 1.6.16.
+This issue has (probably) been fixed in 1.6.16.
 Do NOT use this mod for 1.6.16!!!!
 I am unsure if this mod works properly for anything below 1.6.15, if there are compatibility issues then update your game.

-This mod messes with these functions:
+This mod uses these functions:
-- addMarriageDialogue (prefixed)
-- marriageDuties (transpiled)
+- MarriageDialogueReference (postfixed)
+- Game1.player.getSpouse().Name (referenced for spouse name)

 This mod may not compatible with other mods that edit, prefix, or otherwise modify these methods.
+(I tried to make it compatible with Free Love but I can't find another place to reference the speaker, so it will not work with it.
+Sorry)

 ## How to use (in the future)
 Place the mod folder into the "Stardew Valley/Mods" folder.